betsyjwolf/evidence-maps/README.md

 # Effect-Sizes-in-Developer-and-Independent-Studies
-This repository provides open access to data in the published article, "Average Effect Sizes in Developer-Commissioned and Independent Evaluations" found [HERE] (https://www.tandfonline.com/doi/full/10.1080/19345747.2020.1726537).
+This repository provides open access to data in the published article, "Average Effect Sizes in Developer-Commissioned and Independent Evaluations" found [HERE](https://www.tandfonline.com/doi/full/10.1080/19345747.2020.1726537).

 ## Abstract